 Campari Group's expansion was also achieved over the years through intense acquisition activity, which, together with organic growth, is one of the two pillars of Campari Group's growth strategy.
 The Group made its first acquisition in 1995, marking the start of a strategy that today still combines half organic growth with half external growth.
-Since then, with 30 acquisitions since 1995 for a total value of over €3.3 billion, more than 50 premium brands have joined the Group bringing with them a unique history and identity.
+Since then, with

-While the Group remains an active player in industry consolidation, in recent years it has also started to gradually streamline its business through disposals of non-core assets, in line with its strategy of focusing on its core highmargin spirits business: since 2013 it has completed over 10 disposals for a total amount of approximately €500 million.
+While the Group remains an active player in industry consolidation, in recent years it has also started to gradually streamline its business through disposals of non-core assets, in line with its strategy of focusing on its core high-margin spirits business: since 2013 it has completed